-In a response to the ever-growing importance of local search, WebCertain has compiled a 45-page report on the global impact of Google Places (now Google+ Local).
+In a response to the ever-growing importance of local search, Webcertain has compiled a 45-page report on the global impact of Google Places (now Google+ Local).
 The exploratory study, which surveyed global marketers in 17 countries worldwide, can now be accessed free of charge via Webcertain’s Global Central System (see how to sign up at the bottom of this post).

 With the far majority of respondents (70%) primarily operating in either the UK or US, the study investigates the similarities and differences between those two markets and compares them to the global average.

-So why should you still care to read this report?
+Why should you still care to read this report?

 - Obviously, the migration to Google+ has its implications on local SEO, but current best practices are not entirely flushed down the drain overnight.
-This report provides many insights into what’s considered most important for ranking in local searches, as well as devotes an entire section to Google+ Local at the end.
+This report provides many insights into what is considered most important for ranking in local searches, as well as devotes an entire section to Google+ Local at the end.